 On the last day all the sheep's are rounded up in one place called Réttir.
 The farmers can identify their livestock by an earmark and each farmer has their own stall.
 Once all the sheep and the lambs have been assembled they are sorted into designated stall, according to their earmarks.
 There is often a lot of fun and joy during that day, it usually involves some drinking, dancing and singing which is usually followed by a big celebration the same night.

 Want to join?

 Réttir in Iceland is a unique experience and if you are traveling in Iceland in September you should check it out.
-You can find Réttir all over Iceland, check out the nearest information center or contact us for more information.
+You can find Réttir all over Iceland, check out the nearest information center for more information.